-MAT 517 M002 - Partial Differential Equations and Fourier Series, Fall '13

-Instructor: Leonid Kovalev Email: lvkovale@syr.edu Office: Carnegie 213C
+MAT 517 M002 - Partial Differential Equations and Fourier Series, Fall '14 Instructor: Leonid Kovalev Email: lvkovale@syr.edu Office: Carnegie 213C Office Hours: Su, Mo, We 3-4, Tu 1-2, Th 11-12.

-Office Hours: Su,Tu,Th 3-4 pm and Mo,We 2-3 pm.
 You can also see me at other times by appointment, or whenever the office door is open.
 Phone: 315.443.1487 (office), 315.200.5367 (cell).

 Course Description: We will study partial differential equations of first and second order.
 A number of methods, including the Fourier series, will be used to solve such equations and to understand the behavior of solutions.
 Applications in sciences and engineering will also be considered.
 Detailed class schedule will be posted on Blackboard.
 Prerequisites: MAT 414 or 485.
 In addition, the mastery of calculus, including multivariable, is essential for working with partial differential equations.
 For example, you should be able to use the multivariable chain rule and integrate by parts.
 Textbook: "Partial Differential Equations" by Strauss, 2nd ed., Wiley.
-ISBN 9780470005467

-Class Time and Location: MWF 11:40-12:35 in Carnegie 311.
+ISBN 978-0470005467 Class Time and Location: MWF 9:30-10:25 in Carnegie 316.